codand/Unity3DPortals/README.md

 # Unity Portals

-> Another seamless portal implementation inspired by Valve's Portal and Demruth's Antichamber
+> A seamless portal implementation inspired by Valve's Portal and Demruth's Antichamber

 ## NOTE: Please do not use this in commercial products.
 This is a learning project and there are still bugs.